euroargodev/argopy/docs/metadata_fetching.rst

 It may be useful to be able to retrieve meta-data from Argo deployments. **argopy** can use the `OceanOPS API for metadata access <https://www.ocean-ops.org/api/swagger/?url=https://www.ocean-ops.org/api/1/oceanops-api.yaml>`_ to retrieve these information.
 The returned deployment `plan` is a list of all Argo floats ever deployed, together with their deployment location, date, WMO, program, country, float model and current status.

-To fetch the Argo deployment plan, **argopy** provides a dedicated utility class :class:`OceanOPSDeployments`
+To fetch the Argo deployment plan, **argopy** provides a dedicated utility class: :class:`OceanOPSDeployments` that can be used like this:

 .. ipython:: python
     :okwarning: